microsoft/entref-spring-boot/README.md

 This OSS solution uses the following OSS technologies:

-* **GitHub:** This project is self-evidently published to GitHub, but it's also a deliberate choise we made.
-GitHub is both the most recognized place to publish OSS projects, but it also has phenomenal tools to enable community contributions.
+* **GitHub:** Publishing this project to GitHub indicates our desire to share it widely and to encourage community contributions.
 * **Docker:** Though there are other container technologies out there, Docker/Moby is pretty much synonymous with the idea.
-* **Java Version 8 (1.8.x):** A very common choice of programming langauages my many enterpises
+* **Java Version 8 (1.8.x):** A very common choice of programming langauages by many enterpises.
-* **Spring Boot:** One of the most widely used and capable Java frameworks
+* **Spring Boot:** One of the most widely used and capable Java frameworks.
 * **Spring Data REST:** A simple way to build REST APIs in a Spring Boot application that are backed by a persistent data repository.
-* **Maven:** A commonly used tool for building and managing Java projects
+* **Maven:** A commonly used tool for building and managing Java projects.
+* **React:** Popular JavaScript framework for building UI.
+(Additional OSS tools used in the UI sample include TypeScript, webpack, and Jest.)

 ## Azure Technologies & Services

 As with our OSS technology choices, we intentionally selected a set of Azure technologies and services that support common enterprise requirements, including:

 * **Azure DevOps:** Microsoft's CI/CD solution, which is the Azure-branded version of Microsoft's mature and widely used VSTS solution.
-* **Azure Resource Manager (ARM):** Azure's solution for deploying and managing Azure resources via JSON-based templates
+* **Azure Resource Manager (ARM):** Azure's solution for deploying and managing Azure resources via JSON-based templates.
 * **App Services:** A robust platform-as-a-service (PaaS) solution for application hosting.
 App Services hides the complexity of provisioning and managing VMs, auto-scaling, creating public IPs, etc.

 >**Note:** App Services is appropriate for a wide range of enterprise apps, including certain highly scaled apps, though we often recommend